Our Day Out (musical): Plot

-Some students from a Progress Class in Liverpool are going on a trip to Conwy Castle, but they misbehave.
+A group of pupils in a Progress Class at a secondary school in a deprived part of Liverpool are going on a trip to Conwy Castle, but they misbehave.
 Before the trip they leave they buy sweets and the deputy head disciplinarian teacher, Mr Briggs, joins them.
-On the journey, they make some stops: at a cafe, a zoo, the beach (Conwy Castle) and (afterwards) a fun fair.
+On the journey, they visit several attractions - a cafe, a zoo, the beach (Conwy Castle) and (afterwards) a fun fair.
 Whilst the children shoplift and generally make trouble, an older boy, Reilly hits on his young teacher, Susan, who shakes off his attentions by suggesting he turn his attention to the pretty young Linda, who had been trying it on with her own boyfriend, Colin.
 At the castle, they end up losing one of the children, Carol.

 Mr. Briggs finds Carol on the cliffs as she laments the necessity of returning to her troubled home life.
 He shouts at her to return but when she threatens to jump off the cliff, he softens and gently talks her down.
 In an uncharacteristic moment, Mr. Briggs takes the children to the fun fair, where Mrs. Kay gently mocks him for enjoying himself, saying she has the photographs to prove he is not all that bad.
 Briggs offers to develop the photographs for her, but later, after a moments sad reflection, exposes them to the light.